AvolitesLtd/TitanManual/docs/chases/editing-a-chase.md

 -------------------------------------------

 You can reload a single cue/step from a chase into the programmer using Include.
-Press \<Include\>, select the chase, then enter the step number to be included, then press \[Include Cue\].
+Press <Keys.HardKey>Include</Keys.HardKey>, select the chase, then enter the step number to be included, then press \[Include Cue\].

 This is useful if you want to reuse a state from a cue in another